 Does a recognition platform increase recognition frequency for offline workers?

 The right recognition platform increases recognition frequency for offline workers.
 More than half (58%) of offline Achievers users report receiving at least monthly monetary recognition, compared to just one-third (38%) of those that use a different platform.
-Achievers users are 63% more likely than average to say that they feel meaningfully recognised at work.
+Achievers users are 63% more likely than average to say that they feel meaningfully recognized at work.

 The five traits of an effective recognition platform